The Good Ol' Hockey Game.

 It was my passion for playing hockey that provided me the key for my escape from a fanatical religion while growing up in a Toronto housing project and being raised by the most devout Jehovah’s Witness I ever knew, my mother.
 It was my passion for playing hockey that even to this day my all-time favourite job was working at Collegiate Sports running the hockey department.
 It was my passion for playing hockey that would finally see me buying my first car at twenty years old and giving me the independence to be able to play five nights a week.

 Over the years my passion for playing hockey has given me the solace of having many friendships that helped get me get through two major breakups a decade apart.
-My passion for playing hockey was a beacon of light through my darkest hours while fighting cancer and would see me back on the ice playing within a year of my diagnosis.
+My passion for playing hockey was a beacon of light through my darkest hours while fighting cancer and that same passion would see me back on the ice playing within a year of my diagnosis.
 My passion for playing hockey has given me the determination to never quit and always strive to improve to be a better person.

 I take great pride that for the most part all of my hockey skills were self-taught.
 There was no league hockey or coaching growing up and there was absolutely no money for any equipment.
 I learned how to skate pretty late when I got my first pair of skates at nine years old.
 They were old hand me down tube skates with rusty blades and they were probably two sizes too small.
 I spent hours upon hours teaching myself how to skate up at Ranee Field.
 It was a long tedious process, but I never quit and when I fell down I always got right back up.